Dare Ogunbowale Player Prop Bets for NFL Week 18 | Jacksonville vs. Indianapolis 1/9/2022

 Matchup vs. Indianapolis

-- In his four career matchups against them, Ogunbowale has averaged 12.5 rushing yards per game versus the Colts, 30.0 fewer than his over/under in Sunday's game.
+- Ogunbowale has averaged 12.5 rushing yards per game in his four career matchups against the Colts, 30.0 fewer yards than his over/under in Sunday's game.

-- Ogunbowale, in four matchups against the Colts, has not run for a TD.
+- In four games versus the Colts Ogunbowale has not rushed for a touchdown.

-- In terms of defending against the run, the Colts are 12th in the league, conceding 109.6 yards per game.

-- The Colts have allowed 10 rushing touchdowns, fourth in the league.
+- The Jaguars are up against the NFL's fourth-ranked defense when it comes to rushing TDs allowed (10 this year).

 Recent Performances

-- Last week against the Patriots, Ogunbowale rushed for 36 yards on nine carries (averaging four yards per carry).
+- Ogunbowale put together a 36-yard rushing performance in last week's matchup with the Patriots, carrying the ball nine times (averaging four yards per carry).

-- He racked up 32 yards on two receptions and caught one touchdown pass.
+- He chipped in with two receptions for 32 yards and scored one touchdown in the passing game.

-- In his last three games, Ogunbowale has rushed for 94 yards on 27 carries (31.3 ypg), with one touchdown.
+- Over his last three games, Ogunbowale has 94 rushing yards (31.3 per game) on 27 carries with one touchdown.

-- Ogunbowale has caught five passes for 52 yards (17.3 ypg) and one touchdown.
+- Ogunbowale also has five catches for 52 yards (17.3 per game) and one touchdown.

 Ogunbowale's Jacksonville Teammates